gettilled/tilled-example-monorepo/apple-pay-example-ngrok/README.md

 >Apple's Documentation for [Apple Pay on the Web](https://developer.apple.com/documentation/apple_pay_on_the_web) instructs you to create a >Merchant Identifier, Payment Processing Certificate, and to Register your Domain through them.
 Tilled takes care of all of this on your behalf when you [verify your Domain through our API](https://docs.tilled.com/api#tag/ApplePayDomains/operation/CreateApplePayDomain) using our [Apple Domain Verification File](https://api.tilled.com/apple-developer-merchantid-domain-association).

 You must register and verify all top-level domains and subdomains where you will display the Apple Pay button.
 For example, if you were to host a Payment Form that displays the Apple Pay button on `https://pay.example.com/` and `https://example.com/`, you will need to complete Domain Verification for both.

+> #### **:warning: Important to note::warning:**
+>In the Production environment, to receive your Domain Verification files for Apple Pay, you will need to reach out to the Onboarding Team at [integrations@tilled.com](integrations@tilled.com) and provide the following information:
+>
+>1.
+On how many domains do you plan to host the Apple Pay button?
+    -   If each Merchant will be using a different domain or subdomain, you will need to include that in your answer if the Merchant will be hosting the Apple Pay button.
+    -   You will need to register and verify all top-level domains and subdomains where you will display the Apple Pay button.
+For example, if you were to host a payment form that displayed the Apple Pay button on  `https://pay.example.com/`  and  `https://example.com/`, you would need to complete domain verification for both.
+>
+>2.
+How many merchants are you planning to enable Apple Pay for?
+>
+> 3. Will you be using your own payment/checkout page (using Tilled.js) or Tilled’s Checkout Sessions?
 <hr>

 ### Verifying your Domain for Apple Pay